krishna-s-koyyalamudi/The-Hunt/docs/sprintplanning.md

 * Design-As a user, I want to provide Team name that is  unique and 3-25 characters long.
 * Implement-As a user, I want to provide Team name that is  unique and 3-25 characters long.
-* Design - As a user, when I serve as designer,I provides a starting location for the quest.
+* Design - As a user, when I serve as designer, I want to provide a starting location for the quest.
-* Implement- As a user, when I serve as designer,I provides a starting location for the quest.
+* Implement- As a user, when I serve as designer, I want to provide a starting location for the quest.
-* Design - As a user, when I serve as designer,I provides a set of four unordered locations for the quest.
+* Design - As a user, when I serve as designer, I want to provides a set of four unordered locations for the quest.
 * Implement - As a user, when I serve designe, I provides a set of four unordered locations for the quest.
-* Design- As a user, when I serve  as designer,I provides location coordinates (Lat, Long, default radius)for each location.
+* Design- As a user, when I serve  as designer, I provides location coordinates (Lat, Long, default radius)for each location.
-* Implement -As a user, I serve as designer,I provides location coordinates (Lat, Long, default radius)for each location.
+* Implement -As a user, I serve as designer, I provides location coordinates (Lat, Long, default radius)for each location.
-* Design- As a user, I serve as designer,I provides 3 ordered string clues.
+* Design- As a user, I serve as designer, I provides 3 ordered string clues.
 (Later a clue may include a photo) for each location.
-* Implement- As a user, I serve asdesigner,I provides 3 ordered string clues.
+* Implement- As a user, I serve asdesigner, I provides 3 ordered string clues.
 (Later a clue may include a photo) for each location

 ### Medium